Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 “I think once mutual respect has been established, it can be eased off a little, certainly,” Knight agreed.

 Ata nodded.
 “Then I am merely Ata, now that we have established respect,” he said.
-He glanced down at the silvery ball in his hand, turned it over a couple of times---or at least, his fingers moved as *though* he turned it over, the sphere itself didn’t seem to move at all.
+He glanced down at the silvery ball in his hand, turned it over a couple of times - or at least, his fingers moved as *though* he turned it over, the sphere itself didn’t seem to move at all.
 There weren’t even any fingerprints or marks on it to give a sense of orientation.
 “So.
 You represent the infamous deathworld species who have so utterly reshaped galactic politics in just a few short years.”

 “First contact reshaped our own politics too, quite dramatically,” Sir Patrick replied, evenly.